Best Leaky Gut Supplements

 L-Glutamine

-Glutamine is the most common amino acid in your body and one of the most critical nutrients to soothe leaky gut symptoms.
+Glutamine is the most common amino acid in your body and one of the most critical nutrients for soothing leaky gut symptoms.
 It’s made in your muscles and used in all parts of your body to create proteins and other amino acids.
-In your GI system, it’s used as fuel for your intestinal cells and has anti-inflammatory effects, both of which are necessary for well-rounded mucosal barrier functioning.
-It also helps to keep tight junctions together, preventing bacteria and toxins from slipping out, playing a core role in your intestinal permeability.
+In your GI system, it’s used as fuel for your intestinal cells and has anti-inflammatory effects, both of which are necessary for well-rounded mucosal barrier function.
+It also helps keep tight junctions together, preventing bacteria and toxins from slipping out and playing a core role in your intestinal permeability.

 Probiotics